SamiAllakkis/plate-blur/README.md

 # Automatic License Plate Blurring (YOLOv8)

-This project detects **license plates** in images and applies a strong blur to them.
+This project automatically detects vehicle license plates in images and applies a **strong blur** to them for privacy protection.
-It is designed for privacy-preserving image processing and works with JPG, PNG, and WebP images.

-The model is trained using **YOLOv8** and applied with **OpenCV**.
+It is built using **YOLOv8** for detection and **OpenCV** for image processing.

+The script supports **JPG, PNG, and WebP** images and can process multiple images in batch.

 ---

 ## 🚀 Features
-- Detects full license plates (not just numbers)
+- Detects full license plates (not just characters)
-- Blurs only the detected plate region
+- Applies blur only to the detected plate region
-- Supports batch processing of images
+- Supports batch processing
+- Preserves original image resolution
-- Works on macOS (Apple Silicon), Linux, and Windows
+- Works on macOS (Apple Silicon & Intel), Linux, and Windows

+---

+## 🧠 Technologies Used

+- YOLOv8 – real-time object detection model (Ultralytics)
+- OpenCV – image processing and blurring
+- Python – main programming language

 ---